Indexical-Metrics-Measure-Advisory/watchmen-docs/docs/040-doll/200-pipeline-service.md

 - `data`: a JSON object, topic data,
 - `triggerType`: type of trigger, `insert`, `merge`, `insert-or-merge` and `delete`
 - `tenantId`: required when current user is super admin,
-- `traceId`: provide only when client wants to control the trace id, engine will generate one if it is null or undefined.
+- `traceId`: provide only when client wants to control the trace id, otherwise engine will generate one if it is null or undefined.

 Or can be triggered asynchronized,